preet31/preet31/README.md

 [![Pritam's github stats](https://github-readme-stats.vercel.app/api?username=preet31)](https://github.com/preet31)

-- 🔭 I’m currently working on ES6, React and Python
+- 🔭 I’m currently working on FullStack
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Shell Scripting
 - 🤔 I’m looking for help with Python
 - 😄 Pronouns: preet31
-- 📫 How to reach me: <a href="mailto:multimagic2000@yahoo.co.in?subject=Hi, I want to discuss about an project">mail me</a>

 <!--
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+- 📫 You can connect with me on: [GitHub](http://github.com/preet31)
 - ⚡ Fun fact: ...
 -->